-The expressions above connect the quasi-parton thermal masses to the temperature-dependent strong coupling \(\alpha_s(T)\), which serves as a critical input for calculating the Debye screening mass.
-Physically, the Debye mass \(m_D(T)\) increases with temperature as a result of the rising density of color charges in the deconfined medium.
-This enhancement reflects the QGP's increasing ability to screen long-range color interactions, thereby weakening the confining potential between quarks and antiquarks at elevated temperatures.
-Now using these inputs, \(m_D(T)\) can be computed via the following gauge-invariant relation:
+The relations above connect the quasi-parton thermal masses to the temperature-dependent strong coupling \(\alpha_s(T)\), which in turn provides a key input for the Debye screening mass.
+Physically, the Debye mass \(m_D(T)\) increases with temperature as a consequence of the growing density of color charges in the deconfined medium.
+This enhancement reflects the QGP’s increasing ability to screen long-range color interactions, thereby weakening the confining potential between quarks and antiquarks at elevated temperatures.
+Now using these inputs, $m_D(T)$ can be computed via the following gauge-invariant relation:

-To conduct uncertainty analysis, we retrained the model ten times to obtain ten distinct sets of quasi-parton masses and calculated their mean values and variances. \end{itemize}
+{To quantify the uncertainty associated with the DLQPM extraction, we retrain the model ten times, obtaining ten distinct sets of quasi-parton masses.
+From these, we compute the mean and variance of \(m_D(T)\) and \(\alpha_s(T)\), and propagate them through the potential to the binding energies and thermal widths.
+The resulting error bands shown in the figures of Sec.~\ref{sec:results} therefore reflect the spread over these independent trainings.
+Additional training diagnostics, including the evolution of the total loss and learning rate with the epoch, are presented in Appendix~\ref{sec:DNN}.}

+{As a validation of the DLQPM, in Fig.~\ref{fig:TH} we compare the entropy density \(s/T^{3}\) and the trace anomaly \(\Delta(T)\) obtained from the network with the HotQCD data~\cite{HotQCD:2014kol}.
+The excellent agreement over the range \(T/T_{c}\in[1,3]\) demonstrates that the learned quasi-parton masses reproduce the lattice equation of state.
+In Fig.~\ref{fig:masses} we show the resulting effective masses \(m_{u/d}(T)\), \(m_{s}(T)\), and \(m_{g}(T)\) and confront them with representative quasi-particle model parametrisations~\cite{Liu:2021dpm,Mykhaylova:2019wci}.
+The overall consistency, including the expected hierarchy between light and strange quarks, suggests that the DLQPM effectively captures the main medium effects encoded in these models.
+The corresponding strong coupling \(g^{2}(T)\), reconstructed from Eq.~\eqref{eq:g2}, is displayed in Fig.~\ref{fig:g2} and compared with standard parametrisations; the modest differences at intermediate temperatures can be traced back to distinct implementation choices in the underlying quasi-particle fits.}

 While our framework is data-driven and anchored to lattice QCD results via ML training, the analytic forms used to extract $\alpha_s(T)$ and $m_D(T)$ incorporate leading-order HTL structures.
 Thus, the approach captures non-perturbative trends through ML optimization but still relies on perturbative-inspired expressions.
 Therefore, we interpret the non-perturbative nature of the model in a practical, hybrid sense—combining perturbative inputs with lattice-constrained ML outputs to enhance the authenticity of the potential.
 This ML-derived Debye mass exhibits a smooth transition to lattice QCD predictions, thereby ensuring that the medium screening and damping effects are fundamentally grounded in non-perturbative QCD data rather than being dependent solely on perturbative approximations~\cite{Digal:2001iu, Agotiya:2008ie}.
 In particular, this data-driven approach ensures that the potential's temperature dependence is anchored to first-principles lattice QCD results, especially in the crossover region ($1.0 \leq T/T_c \leq 1.5$), where conventional perturbative methods are known to break down~\cite{Mocsy:2007jz,Agotiya:2008ie}.
 The resulting potential then serves as input for the Schr\"odinger equation (Sec.~\ref{sec:Schrodinger}) to compute binding energies and widths.